 Let us take a look at judgment as an incremental process—as a process in general.

 Scripture portrays God's judgments throughout history as an anticipation and answering of an argument before one's opponent has a chance to advance it.

-Here in Romans 2, we will read verses 1-4.
-We have read this several times here at the Feast, but it is such an important set of Scriptures I would like to read this again.
+In Romans 2, we will read verses 1-4.
+We have read this several times here at the Feast, but it is such an important set of scriptures I would like to read this again.

 The number of installments is limited though.
 The Scriptures speak of the day of final payment as the "coming wrath."
 For the unrepentant this day of judgment is a day of fear and appalling horror.
 But for those who do repent it is going to be a wonderful and glorious day, and thankfully most will repent.

 Judgment is often depicted as a casting away from God's presence.
-Let's take a look at that for a moment.
-God is holy, and as such he cannot tolerate sin in His presence.
+Let us take a look at that for a moment.
+God is holy, and as such He cannot tolerate sin in His presence.
 Because the entire Garden of Eden functioned as God's sanctuary on earth, it was necessary for Adam and Eve to be expelled from it when they sinned.

 Although the priesthood was established to secure an avenue of approach, this was done in the framework of protecting the purity of God's dwelling place.
 The impure were cast outside the camp in judgment.

 Turn with me to Jeremiah 7.
 When the Israelites refused to heed the repeated prophetic warnings regarding their religious presumption, their punishment was expulsion from the Promised Land where God had covenanted to live with His people.